lauracondon/pands-problem-sheet/README.md

 The user is prompted to enter a postive integer.
 Their input is converted from a string to an integer and stored in the variable 'value'.

-A simple if statement is used, to display an error message if they enter a negative integer by mistake.
+A simple if statement is used to display an error message if they enter a negative integer by mistake.

 The rest of the program is enclosed in a while loop.
 First it checks again that the user has entered a postive integer (greater than zero).